Behavioural Optometry – Questions Answered

 Should I continue to have my standard eye tests?

-Generally it is not a good idea to continue with your standard eye care as well whilst undergoing Behavioural Optometric vision care as the conflicting advice would just be confusing and because of the intervals required in NHS testing you may not even be eligible.
-All the eye health checks carried out in standard eye care are also included in your assessment and reviews.
+Generally it is not a good idea to also continue with your standard eye care whilst undergoing Behavioural Optometric vision care, as the conflicting advice would just be confusing and, because of the intervals required in NHS testing, you may not even be eligible.
+Eye health checks carried out in standard eye care are also included in your assessment and reviews.
 This does not apply to any treatments for pathology.

 How do I book an assessment?